alanwsmith/typing-rust.alanwsmith.com/src/variables/index.md

 In Rust, setting variables is called "binding".
-So, the above line binds a `String` with the text "apple" to the variable `alfa.
+So, the above line binds a `String` with the text "apple" to the variable `alfa`.